 See article in IIT Today.

-This website contains information about: our research projects in fast binding free energy calculations, enhanced sampling methods, Bayesian analysis of binding experiments, and modeling metabolic enzymes from pathogenic bacteria; a complete list of our publications from the lab and David’s prior work; links to source code and data related to publications and classes; links to recommended software; a nascent scientific blog; and finally information about our members, alumni, and visiting or joining the lab.
+This website contains information about: our research projects in fast binding free energy calculations, enhanced sampling methods, Bayesian analysis of binding experiments, and modeling metabolic enzymes from pathogenic bacteria; a complete list of our publications from the lab and David’s prior work; links to source code and data related to publications and classes; links to recommended software; a nascent scientific blog; some information about our members and alumni; some group photos; and finally information about visiting or joining the lab.

 Our research has been supported by